AIFanatic/CortanaHook/README.md

-# CortanaHook
+# CortanaHook - The first Cortana interceptor without a middleman
-Hacking android cortana using Xposed Framework

 ## The protocol